V0lk3n/V0lk3n.github.io/writeup/HackTheBox/Box/Analysis/HTB-Analysis_WriteUp.md

 /list.php             (Status: 200) [Size: 17]
 ```

-We found a page named `list.php`.
-Browsing it reveal that we are missing parameter.
+I found a page named `list.php`.
+Browsing it reveal an error : `missing parameter`.

 <p align="center">
 	<img src="assets/img/2-list_php_missing_params.png">
 </p>

-So let's fuzzing the paremeters, for this i used the tool called `wfuzz` using the `large.txt` parameter wordlist from Arjun.
+So let's fuzzing the paremeters.

+For this I used the tool called `wfuzz` using the `large.txt` parameter wordlist from <a href="https://github.com/s0md3v/Arjun">Arjun</a>.
 You can find it bellow :

 <a href="https://github.com/s0md3v/Arjun/tree/master/arjun/db">Parameter wordlists</a>